How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Continuous long-term use: If you are using this medication continuously over a long period of time, your doctor should inspect your nasal passages regularly.
+Continuous long-term use: If you are using this medication continuously over a long period of time, your doctor should inspect your nasal passages every 6 months.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor.